 Definitely revel in your new engagement, but don't linger for too long—that's where couples fall into the tricky snare of procrastination.
 It's overwhelming to consider every tiny detail so early in the game, but many things do require planning ahead (some wedding reception venues are booked a year or two in advance!).

-So when the time is right and you get the itch to begin, don't freak out if your new fiance(e) seems disinterested or overly relaxed.
+So when the time is right and you get the itch to begin, don't freak out if your spouse-to-be seems disinterested or overly relaxed.
 One half of the couple is often the first to catch wedding planning fever while the other needs to recover from plotting the proposal.

 Finally, a great way to approach this colossal project is to tackle some tasks together and split the rest fairly.
 For example, you'll probably want to choose ceremony and reception locations as a team.
 From there, it's easiest to assign responsibilities by interest—but resolve to make planning everything as fun as possible, from the tastings to sometimes-sticky budgeting talks.

 The moral of this story?
-Don't let the logistics and people involved in your big day confuse your newly-engaged bliss!
-Treasure this exciting time -- you'll have plenty of time to deal with planning headaches later on (but we hope they're minimal!).
+Don't let the logistics and people involved in your day confuse your newly engaged bliss.
+Treasure this exciting time—you'll have plenty of time to deal with planning headaches later on (but we hope they're minimal!).